-New Zealand produces less than 1% of the world’s wine, yet offers an impressive array of varieties and styles.
-Central to our success is New Zealand’s temperate, maritime climate, the unswerving passion of our wine producers and the highly distinctive nature of our wine styles.
+The world’s love affair with New Zealand wine grows as wine lovers continue to explore our diverse range of wine varieties and styles.
+Central to the success of New Zealand wine is our temperate maritime climate, the unwavering passion of our wine producers, and the highly distinctive nature of our wine styles.